 Alternatively, if your top up balance more than covers the cost of your total charge, this will be used first and your credit card charged only in future transactions.

-To access Pay-as-you-go for public chargers on the OpenLoop charging network, please update your mobile app by visiting the Apple App Store or Goggle Play Store.
+To access Pay-as-you-go for public chargers on the OpenLoop charging network, please update your mobile app by visiting the Apple App Store or Google Play Store.

 No, there is no change to the existing steps that you take to start a charging session.
 The only change is that you no longer have to top-up.